arivolispark/blog/README.md

   |  error due to underfitting the training data | error due to overfitting the training data

 - Direction of the margin in a SVM is orthogonal to the decision boundary.

+- Decision boundary in the K-NN algorithm is non-linear.

+- Time complexity of training a Bayesian Classifier is linear in number of features.